benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- However if the initial value is `null`, we'll need to declare the type
+- However if the initial value is `null`, we'll need to declare the state type
   - Same situation if the initial value is one type of a union of types
 - We specify the type of the state using the angle bracket syntax for **TS Generics**
-  - The type can either be a `User` object or `null`
+  - We're sating that the type can either be a `User` object or `null`
  - If you're unfamiliar with Generics, I included a link to a great video from Harry Wolff

 /////
 <!-- .slide: data-background="url(../../img/ts-react/anchor-hooks-chuttersnap-f2LYxnmnKxI-unsplash.jpg) no-repeat center" data-background-size="cover" -->